Megha849/HygieiaDocs/pages/product1/select_dashboard.md

 ## Select your Dashboard

 Once you login to the Hygieia dashboard, you can view the existing dashboards categorized as follows:
-- All dashboards Tab
+- All dashboards tab
-- Team dashboard Tab
+- Team dashboard tab
-- Product dashboard Tab
+- Product dashboard tab

 To find a particular dashboard, filter the list by entering all or part of the dashboard name in the 'Search' field.